List of Jurassic Park (franchise) characters: Simon Masrani

 Simon Masrani is the CEO of Masrani Global Corporation and the owner of Jurassic World.
 In the film, it is stated that Masrani is the eighth richest man in the world, and that John Hammond entrusted Masrani with his dying wish to open the theme park.
 In 2014, a viral marketing website for the fictional Masrani Global Corporation was launched to promote Jurassic World.
 According to the website, Masrani's father, Sanjay Masrani, started the company as a telecommunications business before eventually passing leadership to his son.
 The business then expanded into the oil industry and bought InGen after the death of Hammond in 1997.
 The website further states that in 2002, Masrani set out to construct Jurassic World, opening it three years later.

 Masrani is joyful and makes his belief clear to park manager Claire that happiness is important for both the dinosaurs and park guests.
 When the Indominus rex escapes, he orders it captured alive since he has $26 million invested in it.
 When most of the ACU (short for Asset Containment Unit) team is wiped out, Masrani confronts the hybrid's creator Dr. Henry Wu who claims that he engineered it under Masrani's orders for "cooler" animals.
 Though still in the process of earning his helicopter license, Masrani pilots a helicopter to track the Indominus, taking two ACU soldiers with him to kill the animal.
 Fleeing from helicopter gunfire, the Indominus breaks into the park's aviary, letting loose Pteranodons and Dimorphodons.
-The pterosaurs collide with the helicopter which crashes into the aviary, killing Masrani in an explosion.
+The pterosaurs collide with the helicopter which then plummets into the aviary, killing Masrani and several of the animals in the resulting explosion.

 Khan described Masrani as "a very flamboyant person", and said that "he's trying to entertain the world with good intentions, but sometimes being flamboyant doesn't mean having much wisdom".
 The Masrani website states that the company experienced its worst financial crisis following the events of Jurassic World.
 In Jurassic World: Fallen Kingdom, it is revealed that the Masrani Corporation paid more than 800 million in unspecified currency to settle class action lawsuits filed by the survivors of the Jurassic World disaster.

 Another in-universe website was launched to promote Fallen Kingdom and it states that an investigation was initiated after the Jurassic World incident.
 It found that Masrani Global had bribed members of the US House Committee of Science to revise a law in 2003, thereby allowing the company to start cloning dinosaurs for the upcoming Jurassic World.
 The investigation also found that Masrani Global had illegally cloned several dinosaur species prior to the 2003 revision.
 According to the website, it was unknown whether Simon Masrani had any knowledge of the illegal cloning.